Service Coordination Programs

 We are here to help.
-As a Cook Children’s Health Plan member, you may be eligible for one of our Care Management programs at no cost to you.
+As a Cook Children’s Health Plan member, you may be eligible for one of our Service Coordination Programs at no cost to you.

 The Health and Wellness Program promotes health screenings and wellness programs for improved health.
 We offer tools that provide you with information to promote health and wellness, including: